We use cookies on our website to ensure you get the best browsing experience. Learn more

 Use fat as a garnish or dressing

 Don’t skip the fat.
-Good oils and healthy fats are essential for hormone production, healthy skin, providing energy and protecting organs.
-They also contain vitamins (A,D,E & K) and assist nutrient absorption.
+Healthy fats are essential for hormone production, healthy skin, providing energy and protecting organs.
+They also contain vitamins (A,D,E and K) and assist nutrient absorption.
 Good choices include olive oil, flaxseed oil and avocado oil.

 Include some dairy products

-To ensure you get enough calcium, it’s recommended you consume three servings of dairy products a day.
-These fall into the protein foods category.
-Options include milk, cheese and yoghurt.
-Other foods high in calcium include dark green leafy veges, almonds, tofu, soy beans and sardines.
+To ensure you get enough calcium, it’s recommended you consume three servings of dairy products per day.
+These fall into the protein foods category and can include milk, cheese and yoghurt.
+Other foods high in calcium include dark green leafy vegetables, almonds, tofu, soy beans and sardines.